pguz/Advent-of-Code-2021/README.md

 ```

 ## Overview
-From 25 days of tasks, the solutions for days 22th and 24th are still missing.
+From 25 days of tasks, the solutions for day 22th is still missing.

 To run all task, the special script has been created:
 ```sh